Peer review guide

 • Allow sufficient time and space for the process

-Ensure that peer assessment activities are aligned with the core learning objectives so that students are clear about how the activities benefit their learning and are not seen as an additional task of little value.
-Peer assessment activities require considerable time and effort on the part of students, but their strategic positioning can help to focus students' efforts and deepen their critical engagement around key learning objectives.
+Ensure that peer assessment activities are aligned with core learning objectives so that students are clear about how the activities benefit their learning and are not perceived as an additional task of little value.
+Peer assessment activities require considerable time and effort on the part of students, but their strategic positioning can help focus students' efforts and deepen their critical engagement around key learning objectives.
 If marks are awarded for feedback, they should be weighted sufficiently to indicate the importance of this activity.